Structure analysis¶

 6

-conformation.
-In particular, if altloc is empty all atoms are considered.
+In particular, if the altloc is empty, all atoms are considered.

-the atom whose neighbors we search from being included in the results
+the atom whose neighbors we are searching for from being included

-(the distance of the atom to itself is zero).
+in the results (since the distance of an atom to itself is zero).

-The second one takes position and altloc as explicit arguments:
+The second one takes the position and altloc as explicit arguments:

 >>> point = gemmi.Position(20, 20, 20)